Pots syndrome stories: Susie and her invisible illness | URevolution

 This is why I intend to keep telling POTS syndrome stories to raise awareness of this illness as long as I can.

-Sometimes it takes time to find positives and hope in a chronic illness.
+Sometimes it takes time to find positives and hope in with POTS and other invisible chronic illness.
 For me, it was my hair.

-I decided to grow my hair as long as I could for the next two years with the intention of donating it.
-In November 2018 the two-years will be up, which is why I’m now chopping it off in the hope it will make someone else who is struggling happy, as well as raise awareness of invisible illnesses.
+I decided to grow my hair as long as I could for two years with the intention of donating it.
+In November 2018 the two-years was up, which is why chopped off my hair in the hope it will make someone else who is struggling happy, as well as raise awareness of invisible illnesses and POTS.

 My heart soars at the idea because when I was young I honestly dreamed of the day I would have long hair.
 Now the day has come and it means more to me than I could have ever imagined.

 I didn’t want to be pitied.
-Yes, I am sick, but I do make it through life happily.
+Yes, I am sick.
+Yes, I have POTS, but I do make it through life happily.

 author-img